allamaprabhuani/akantu2/joss/paper.md

 illustrates the usage of cohesive elements to simulate the dynamic fragmentation of tempered glass panes.

 Akantu differs from other existing codes in its ability to combine fracture dynamics and contact mechanics by introducing new free surfaces through cohesive elements insertion strategy.
 Other open-source parallel finite-element codes are capable of performing fracture and/or contact mechanics simulations: among others, the most well-known that can be cited are deal.II (@arndt_dealii_2023), FEniCS (@baratta_dolfinx_2023), GetFEM (@renard_getfem_2021), MFEM (@anderson_mfem_2021), MoFEM (@kaczmarczyk_mofem_2020), Moose (@alexander_moose_2022), OOFEM (@patzak_oofem_2012).
 These codes can do fracture mechanics through continuum damage modeling, phase-field and in some cases, X-FEM.
 Some of them implement traction-separation laws (cohesive elements) by means of a discontinuous Galerkin formulation.
 Only a subset of these codes is capable of performing contact mechanics computations.
-If we consider the dynamic insertion of cohesive elements, which avoids the burden of having interface elements pre-inserted everywhere and allows representing explicitely the newly formed cracked surfaces, there is only one other code capable of doing such simulations in parallel (@espinha_scalable_2013), to our best knowledge.
+If we consider the dynamic insertion of cohesive elements, which avoids the burden of having interface elements pre-inserted everywhere and allows representing explicitly the newly formed cracked surfaces, there is only one other code capable of doing such simulations in parallel (@espinha_scalable_2013), to our best knowledge.
 However this software is not distributed as open-source.

 # Scaling analysis